leventemo/lvnt/src/content/blog/errorbank-intro.md

 ## scope

 The original idea of a possible project was something that would only look at spelling mistakes.
 The outcome of it could have been a blog post or an updatable database interface listing misspelled words ordered by frequency.
-However, once you start sorting the material into different types, ignoring any example feels like a lost opportunity, even if you need to rethink your system of categories again and agan.
+However, once you start sorting the material into different types, ignoring any example feels like a lost opportunity, even if you need to rethink your system of categories again and again.
 To cut it short, I decided to go for the whole hog and try to include everything, be it spelling, vocabulary, syntax, etc. More work, slower progress but also more exciting outcome, hopefully.

 ## levels and courses